kittyfishfrommars/grav-skeleton-oxygen/user/themes/solstice/README.md

 # Solstice Theme

-The **Solstice** Theme is for [Grav CMS](http://github.com/getgrav/grav).
-It's inspired by [hughbris' Solarize Theme](https://github.com/hughbris/grav-theme-solarize).
-For additional modifications see CHANGELOG.md included in this release.
+Solstice for [Grav CMS](http://github.com/getgrav/grav) has been adapted from [hughbris' Solarize Theme](https://github.com/hughbris/grav-theme-solarize).

+> Please see [CHANGELOG.md](CHANGELOG.md) for a detailed list of features included in this release.

+## Features

+* Solstice is screen-reader friendly and meets **Accessibility** standards
+* Asset delivery has been optimized for **Performance**
+* Grav's admin plugin is supported via blueprints for ease of **Maintenance**
+* Preconfigured to set no cookies, no third-party connections for **GDPR-compliance**

+This theme includes a legally required [Contact page](_demo/pages/99.contact/default.md), with mandatory data pre-filled, to help with [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and [Press Regulations](https://secureprivacy.ai/blog/what-is-an-impressum).
+Please make sure to update your personal data and privacy statement to your specific use case.
+National laws apply.

 There's an additional [Elements page](_demo/pages/90.elements/default.md) included to allow you to identify gaps in the theme's styling.
 There are a few.

-This theme also includes a contact or [Legal page](_demo/pages/99.contact/default.md), with mandatory data pre-filled, as required by [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and [Press Regulations](https://secureprivacy.ai/blog/what-is-an-impressum).
-Please make sure to update your personal data and privacy statement to your specific use case.
-National laws apply.

 ![Solstice](screenshot.jpg)

-## Quickstart Guide: Gulp usage

-in `user/theme/solstice/`

-* Run `npm install` once to install packages

-* Run `gulp` or `gulp serve` or `npm run serve` for development
-* Run `gulp fix` to automatically --fix code where possible

-* Run `gulp build` or `npm run build` to generate files for production

-The Gulp taskrunner is configured to execute the following functions:

-* Autoreload on CSS/JS or content change
-* Lint SCSS files via stylelint
-* Concatenate and compile SCSS files to CSS
-* Autoprefix and minify CSS file
-* Minify JS files
-* Move final CSS and JS files to the `/dist` folder

-# Installation
+## Installation

-Installing this theme can be done in one of two ways.
-Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

-## GPM Installation (Preferred)
+### GPM Installation (Preferred)

 The simplest way to install this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
 From the root of your Grav install type: